Learned iterative networks: An operator learning perspective: SGD

-Here, at each iterate one needs to choose the minibatch $\Sigma_k \subset \Sigma$ consisting of $n_k \ll n$ elements and the learning rate $\gamma_k>0$.
-Numerous modifications of this algorithm exist, which introduce additional features such as momentum or adaptive learning rates.
-A popular variant, which combines both of these extensions, is the Adam (adaptive moment estimation) optimizer \cite{Kingma:2015aa}, see also \cite[Ch.~5]{Bach:2024aa} and \cite[Ch.~11]{Zhang:2025ac} for more in-depth exposition of various \ac{SGD} methods and their properties.
+Numerous modifications of this algorithm exist, which introduce additional features such as momentum or adaptive learning rates. \cite{Jentzen:2022aa}.
+A popular variant, which combines both of these extensions, is the Adam (adaptive moment estimation) optimiser \cite{Kingma:2015aa}, see also \cite[Ch.~5]{Bach:2024aa} and \cite[Ch.~11]{Zhang:2025ac} for more in-depth exposition of various \ac{SGD} methods and their properties.

-The learning rate, choice of batch size $n_k$ (minibatches are typically selected as random subsets of the training data), and initialisation are all hyper parameters that are typically varied during the training.
+The learning rate, choice of batch size $n_k$ (mini-batches are typically selected as random subsets of the training data), and initialisation are all hyper parameters that are typically varied during the training.
+Appropriately selecting these parameters is part of hyperparameter tuning.